-Senators who represent states are elected for six year terms.
+Senators who represent states are elected for 6 year terms.
 Unlike Members of the House of Representatives, they are not usually all elected at the same time.
-Every three years the terms of half of the state senators expire, allowing for a complete rotation of senators every six years.
+Every 3 years the terms of half of the state senators expire, allowing for a complete rotation of senators every 6 years.
 This is called a half-senate election.

-Senators representing Territories have three year terms which are concurrent with House of Representatives terms.
+Senators representing the Australian Capital Territory and the Northern Territory have 3 year terms which are concurrent with House of Representatives terms.

 So what happens after a double dissolution, given that all senators' terms start on the same day?
 How do we get back to the half-Senate election pattern?